1911 Alabama Crimson Tide football team: Tulane

 In what was their final Tuscaloosa game of the season, Alabama shutout Tulane 22–0 at The Quad.
 After a scoreless first, Alabama took a 5–0 lead in the second quarter on a 40-yard Farley Moody punt return.
 The score remained the same through the fourth quarter when Alabama scored a trio of touchdowns for the 22–0 victory.
 Touchdowns were scored on short runs by both Adrian and Hargrove Vandergraaf as well as on a 25-yard Robert Bumgardner run.
-The win improved Alabama's all-time record against Tulane to 4–2–1.

 The starting lineup was: Hargrove Vandergraaf (left end), Harold Mustin Powell (left tackle), Phillip Brooks Keller (left guard), Henry Barnett (center), Julius Clorefeline (right guard), C. C. Countess (right tackle), Robert Bumgardner (right end), Farley Moody (quarterback), Holt Andrews McDowell (left halfback), William L. Harsh (right halfback), Adrian Vandegraaff (fullback).